-Breaking up is no joke.
-Authors of a study on the impact of breakups on mental health and life satisfaction for 18 to 35-year old’s found that “the dissolution of an unmarried relationship was related to an increase in psychological distress and a decline in life satisfaction.”
+Breaking up from a romantic relationship is no joke.
+A study on the impact of breakups on mental health for the 18-35 age group found that “the dissolution of an unmarried relationship was related to an increase in psychological distress and a decline in life satisfaction.”

 1. The hibernation period

 Men can experience a host of breakup emotions like anger, confusion, betrayal, numbness, loss, and sadness.